 Storage Containers are also great because you will be able to store leftovers without putting the whole entire pot or pan in the refrigerator.
 This is annoying and hinders the next person from being able to use pots and pans when cooking their meals.

 This is a pet peeve of mine.
-A dysfunctional bathroom and kitchen drives me crazy.
+A dysfunctional bathroom and kitchen drive me crazy.
 Having a big enough shower caddy is a great way to store each person’s item.
 Depending on how many people living in the household and sharing the bathroom, you might want to opt for a storage rack.

 Having a vanity with cupboards will help alleviate clutter in the bathroom.
 Especially for female roommates.
 This also is where shelves and storage bins come in handy.
 Check out 8 Easy Beautiful Ways To Organize Your Bathroom

 Rules and Responsibility Agreements